LudwigZeller/DUNE/00_DOC/DUNE_Code_Structure_Norms.md

 ---
 ## **5. Commenting declarations and definitions**

-This is how the MISRA norm checker does it.
-The direction to which is commented to is the first (to 2nd) character in said comment.
+This is not according to MISRA norms but also great practice.
+The direction to which is commented towards.
+This is determined by the first (to 2nd) character in said comment.

 Usually your IDE supports tooltips via comments either way.